Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Defense Mechanism

-\textbf{Student Net Design.} In the distillation framework, the student net is responsible for learning knowledge from the teacher net.
-After distillation is completed, the well-trained student net is output, e.g., the clean encoder shown in Figure~\ref{fig:distillation_framework}.
-It is worth noting that during the distillation process, the parameters of the teacher network stay frozen, and only the parameters of the student network are continuously updated.
-From this view, the distillation is a process of student nets' training and learning.
-The well-trained student net should meet the requirements of both \textit{effectiveness} and \textit{security}.
-In our scenario, there are two extreme cases in student net design.
-The first one is to take \textit{effectiveness} as the only target, and a simple implementation is to directly utilize the raw poisoned encoder as the student net, which can achieve a high ACC.
-In this case, however, the student net will fully inherit the malicious knowledge from the poisoned encoder and may be difficult to mitigate through distillation.
-The second one is to take \textit{security} as the only target.
-For this case, an intuitive implementation is to utilize a void encoder with the same architecture as the teacher net as the student net, which can achieve a low ASR.
-However, on account of the fact that such void encoders have not come into contact with any pre-training data before, they have a huge reduction on \textit{effectiveness}.
-In practice, defenders often have access to a small set of clean data.
-To balance distillation performance between \textit{effectiveness} and \textit{security}, they can utilize the available clean data to train an encoder with the same architecture as the teacher net and then employ it as the student net.
-We refer to the training process of the encoder as \textit{warm-up} training.
-Although such a student net can not achieve satisfactory ACC, it is clean and without backdoors.
-The warm-up training helps for \textit{effectiveness} because the student net has learned some benign knowledge ahead of schedule.
+There are three cases in student net design: (1) \textbf{Performance-oriented distillation.} One straightforward strategy is to optimize solely for downstream performance by using the poisoned encoder itself as the student network.
+While this approach can yield high accuracy, it has a critical drawback: the student fully inherits the poisoned encoder’s malicious representations and therefore remains vulnerable to the backdoor.
+As a result, distillation in this setting is unlikely to eliminate the embedded backdoor behavior.
+(2) \textbf{Robustness-oriented distillation.} The second strategy focuses solely on robustness.
+In this case, an intuitive design is to use an uninitialized (or ``void'') encoder with the same architecture as the teacher network as the student model.
+Such a student minimizes the risk of inheriting any malicious representations and thus achieves a low attack success rate (ASR).
+However, because it has not been exposed to any pre-training data, its learned representations are weak, leading to a substantial drop in downstream accuracy.
+(3) \textbf{Performance–robustness balanced distillation.} In practice, defenders often have access to a small portion of clean data.
+To achieve a balance between performance and robustness, they can use this clean data to train an encoder with the same architecture as the teacher network and then employ it as the student model.
+We refer to this process as warm-up training.
+Although the resulting student may not reach the highest accuracy, it remains free of backdoors and provides a cleaner initialization for distillation.
+The warm-up training further benefits performance by enabling the student to acquire benign feature representations prior to the distillation phase.
 In summary, there are three design options for the student net, including the raw poisoned encoder, the void encoder, and the warm-up trained encoder.
-Therefore, in this paper, we make an in-depth investigation of the above three solutions and explore how the student net affects the performance of backdoor mitigation (corresponding to \textbf{RQ2}), detailed in Section~\ref{subsec:RQ2}.
+Therefore, in this paper, we make an in-depth investigation of the above three solutions and explore how the student net affects the performance of backdoor mitigation (corresponding to \textbf{RQ2}), detailed in Section~\ref{sec:evaluation}.